amritaarora0902/pagination-in-react/README.md

 - get the product from api
 - display products
-- display 10 products per page (use slice from page*10-10 to page*10)
+- display n products per page
 - add buttons for prev and next page
-- display page number for products.length/10
+- display page number for products.length/n
 - on click of page number change page and on click on prev and next change page-1 or page+1